-The City adopted RET helps to integrate explicit consideration of racial equity in the decision-making process.
-In short, it is a process of seven steps:
+The Equity and Anti-Racism Lens helps to integrate explicit consideration of racial equity in the decision-making process, by applying seven principles:

-Jurisdictions of other cities and public organizations have adopted their own equity toolkits.
+Jurisdictions of other cities and public organizations have adopted their own equity tools.
 Here are some of the examples:

-The City of Madison created two RSJI tools, a comprehensive version for significant decisions and a fast track version to be used only for low-stakes decisions.
+The City of Madison created two tools for its Racial Equity and Social Justice Initiative (RESJI): a comprehensive version for significant decisions and a fast track version to be used only for low-stakes decisions.
 As of April 2015, the toolkit, with an emphasis on stakeholder involvement, has been used on seven to eight different projects and featured in GARE’s toolkit.

 Racial Equity Tools is a collection of tools, research, and tips to support individuals and groups working to achieve racial equity.

-The Native American Program of Legal Aid Services of Oregon, the Indigenous Ways of Knowing Program at Lewis & Clark Graduate School of Education and Counseling, the Western States Center, the Pride Foundation and Basic Rights Oregon collaborated on this Tribal Equity Toolkit for Two-Spirit and LGBT equity in Indian Country.
+The Native American Program of Legal Aid Services of Oregon, the Indigenous Ways of Knowing Program at Lewis & Clark Graduate School of Education and Counseling, the Western States Center, the Pride Foundation and Basic Rights Oregon collaborated on the Tribal Equity Toolkit: Tribal Resolutions and Codes to Support Two Spirit & LGBT Justice in Indian Country.

-Western States Center developed a list of training tools and curricula on organizational development and various issues surrounding equity and inclusion.
+Western States Center developed training tools and curricula on organizational development and various issues surrounding equity and inclusion.